solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 We will need a bunch of stuff to be able to build a .NET application.

 * Java for the Jenkins
-* Visual Studio and MSBuild for all the build targets and compilation.
+* Visual Studio and MSBuild for all the build targets and compilation
-* NodeJs for the front end compilation.
+* NodeJs for the front end compilation
 * Git for grabbing few more resources
 * Firefox for OWASP Zap
 * Notepad++ for comfort